Why You Need a Breastpump (And The Best Way to Get One!)

 During those difficult teething times one of the best treatments for sore gums is cold.
 Enter the breastmilk popsicle!

 When cluster feeding strikes sometimes it helps to be able to change things up a bit, and alternate pumping and breastfeeding.
 You can even hand off feeding duties and get a break completely now and then.

 When your little one isn't feeling well one of the best immune boosters is already right there – breastmilk!
 You can even keep some milk on hand just in case of illness.

 And, finally, because you might not want to nurse your baby from the breast.
 If you want your baby to have the benefits of breastmilk but for whatever reason you prefer feeding from the bottle you can definitely pump and feed as you choose.

 So yes, you should get a breastpump.
 The question now: which one?
 There are tons of options out there, from Medela to Spectra and beyond.
 When deciding on which type a primary concern for many parents is cost.
 The great news is that for many people the breastpump is completely covered by insurance.
-If you want to check out your options in the simplest way possible you want to head over t0 Edgepark to complete their online form.
+If you want to check out your options in the simplest way possible you want to head over t0 Aeroflow to complete their online form.
 Filling out the information about your state and insurance carrier will allow you to see which pumps are available to you through your coverage.
-To make it even easier, Edgepark will work with your doctor and your insurance company to complete the necessary paperwork and get your pump shipped directly to you.
+To make it even easier, Aeroflow will work with your doctor and your insurance company to complete the necessary paperwork and get your pump shipped directly to you.